ISRAEL AND HAMAS: The Facts

 As noted by Noor Dahri, a Muslim and the Executive Director at Islamic Theology and Counterterrorism, based in London – nobody cares about atrocities in the Middle East if the Jews can’t be blamed for them.

-Unbelievably, Universities, traditionally the vanguard of free speech and the support of the underdog, are shutting down criticism of Hamas and supporting antisemitism.
+Unbelievably, Universities, traditionally the vanguard of free speech and the support of the underdog, shut down criticism of Hamas and supported antisemitism.

-We’ve seen college personnel in the US telling frightened Jews to lock themselves in their homes or college libraries while standing by as pro-Hamas protesters violently riot and threaten the safety of those Jews.
-These institutions excuse these acts as the expression of free speech, yet they are not affording the same courtesy to those who expose Hamas and, in recent times, many of these same institutions have had no issue forcing universities to cancel speakers whose free speech did not adhere to the prevailing narrative.
+We saw college personnel in the US telling frightened Jews to lock themselves in their homes or college libraries while standing by as pro-Hamas protesters violently rioted and threatened the safety of those Jews.
+These institutions excused those acts as the expression of free speech, yet they did not afford the same courtesy to those who exposed Hamas and, in recent times, many of these same institutions had had no issue forcing universities to cancel speakers whose free speech did not adhere to the prevailing narrative.

 That’s where this all starts to get even stranger.

-Those who support Hamas and defend their position are a weird mix of bedfellows including various organisations on the left, University students, Gen Z and a large section of the mainstream media – joined by white supremacists, the far right, and (literally) the ghost and shadow of the Nazi regime which murdered six million Jews less than 80 years ago.
+Those who supported Hamas and defended their position were (and still are) a weird mix of bedfellows including various organisations on the left, University students, Gen Z and a large section of the mainstream media – joined by white supremacists, the far right, and (literally) the ghost and shadow of the Nazi regime which murdered six million Jews less than 80 years ago.

 Clearly this isn’t the ‘normal’ grouping of aligned interests that we would expect to see in response to other issues.